synvek/synvek/readme-project.md

 ## About Synvek

-Synvek is all-in-one tool to run & explore LLM  with text, image and voice locally.
+Synvek is all-in-one GUI application to run & explore LLM with text, image and voice locally.

 ## Main Features

-Synvek is built on Rust & Deno & Tauri & Mistral.rs/Candel.
-It can run & caht with  AI with single exectual application.
+Synvek is built on Rust & Deno & Tauri & Mistral.rs/Candle.
+It can run & chat with local AI by  single application.No python or node required

 ### Mutliple models support.
 Chat completion, image generation or voice output in one application and one chat.

 ### Function call & MCP support